-Considerable effort has been made over the past six seasons to collect increasing numbers of last instar larvae of S. nonagrioides.
-However, this was the first year in which the required limit of detection of resistance allele frequency of 3% could be reached, highlighting the technical difficulties encountered in achieving this goal.
+Considerable effort has been made over the past seven seasons to collect increasing numbers of last instar larvae of S. nonagrioides.
+This is the second time that the required limit of detection of resistance allele frequency of 3% could be reached, highlighting the technical difficulties encountered in achieving this goal (García et al., 2023).
 In addition, it should be mentioned that the number of larvae that can be kept in the laboratory after being collected in the field is limited, for reasons of space, facilities and handling.